 - Renovated a bobcat enclosure.
 Added new furnishings so that the bobcats would be more comfortable.

 - Restored a community baseball field and fundraised to have new equipment ready for when the bases need replacement in the future.

-- Created a beautiful sensory path for children with autism.
+- Created a beautiful and educational sensory path for children with autism.

 - Created and installed a mobile charging station to be used in the event of a disaster.